Book Appointment Now

 How Much Do Joint Replacement Procedures Cost?

 Joint replacements offer the largest savings for Bermudian patients.
-Hip and knee replacements in Bermuda cost $28,000 to $38,000 with limited options.
+Hip and knee replacements in Bermuda carry premium private-pay rates that are not publicly listed, and surgical capacity is limited.

 How Much Do Dental Procedures Cost?